 The independent Review of National Aged Care Quality Regulatory Processes is complete and the final report is now available.
 The Minister announced broad support for the direction of the report.

-The single quality framework includes a single set of quality standards (the Aged Care Quality Standards), improved quality assessment processes across residential and community care, a single Charter of Care Recipients’ Rights and Responsibilities, and enhanced quality information to enable consumers to make choices about the care and services they need.
+The single quality framework includes a single set of quality standards (the Aged Care Quality Standards), improved quality assessment processes across residential and community care, a single charter of aged care consumer rights, and enhanced quality information to enable consumers to make choices about the care and services they need.

 Commonwealth law requires Australian Government-funded aged care providers to meet quality standards.
 There are currently four sets of quality standards.
 Providers will continue to be assessed against these standards until 30 June 2019, after which the new Aged Care Quality Standards come into effect.